Mary Star High Girls Basketball Gets The Jump On San Pedro

 A relentless, in-your-face defense was the order of the day for seven-year head coach Victor Tuberosi and Mary Star, who one day earlier won the St. Monica Tournament championship.
 That ingredient was served up early and often which frustrated San Pedro into numerous turnovers.
 The biggest catalysts was the junior guard tandem of Isabella Serrano, Kaitlyn Oasay and Cristina Camacho, who also turned it up offensively.

-On top of that, Mary Star's other two starters in seniors Sarah Leyba and Jenna Miloe were also effective defensively in limiting San Pedro junior guard and leading scorer Courtney Marshall, who only scored seven points.
+On top of that, Mary Star's other two starters in Miloe and senior guard Sarah Leyba were also effective defensively in limiting San Pedro junior guard and leading scorer Courtney Marshall, who only scored seven points.

+"It was extremely important for us to show (the Pirates) right at the beginning that we mean business," Leyba said.
+"Our whole mindset as a team was, we were going to win this.
+No matter who we face, we know if we use our collective talents at 100%, we can't be stopped."

 Serrano scored 13 of her game-high 16 points in the first half, including combining with Camacho to nail back-to-back three-pointers followed by an Oasay layup to put Mary Star up 20-6 at the end of the first quarter.
 The lead got even wider for Mary Star with a 22-5 second quarter blitz to go into their locker room at halftime with an insurmountable 42-11 advantage.
 In fact, freshman guard Paula Serrano, Isabella's sister, scored seven points off the bench.